Anatomically-Informed Deep Learning on Contrast-Enhanced Cardiac MRI for Scar Segmentation and Clinical Feature Extraction: Introduction

 Deep learning (DL) applied to cardiac image segmentation offers the promise of full automation and consistency of output~\cite{Chen2020}.
-However, most of the available algorithms require intensive manual interventions, \eg, specifying anatomical landmarks~\cite{Bello2019} or labeling boundary slices of the stack at the apex and base of the heart~\cite{Zheng2018}.
-The few DL algorithms developed for LGE-CMR myocardium segmentation~\cite{Yue2019,Roth2020,ChenOuyang2019,Campello2020} and the even fewer for LGE-CMR scar segmentation~\cite{Zabihollahy2020, moccia2019development} all suffer from significant limitations.
-Specifically, these approaches are not robust to varying image acquisition quality (\ie, different scanners and protocols at different centers) or to the varying fibrosis patterns resulting from different heart pathologies, leading to bespoke algorithms which fail to generalize across populations~\cite{Zabihollahy2020}.
-Additionally, poor quality and quantity of LGE--CMR datasets can impair data-intensive DL algorithms, further diminishing segmentation accuracy and scar tissue recognition.
+However, most of the available algorithms still require intensive manual interventions, \eg, specifying anatomical landmarks~\cite{Bello2019} or labeling boundary slices of the stack at the apex and base of the heart~\cite{Zheng2018}.
+The few DL algorithms developed for LGE-CMR myocardial segmentation~\cite{Yue2019,Roth2020,ChenOuyang2019,Campello2020} and the even fewer for LGE-CMR scar/fibrosis segmentation~\cite{Zabihollahy2020, moccia2019development, Fahmy2019_Wu} all suffer from significant limitations.
+Specifically, these approaches are not robust to varying image acquisition quality (\ie, different scanners and protocols at different centers) or to the varying fibrosis patterns resulting from different heart pathologies, leading to bespoke algorithms which fail to generalize across populations~\cite{Zabihollahy2020,Fahmy2019_Wu}.
+Additionally, the existing small number of LGE-CMR datasets can impair data-intensive DL algorithms, further diminishing segmentation accuracy and scar/fibrosis tissue recognition.
 Furthermore, because success has been measured by broad study-wide averages that often elicit poor-performing outliers~\cite{khened2019fully}, anatomical fidelity of computer-generated cardiac segmentations is often compromised~\cite{Zabihollahy2020}, resulting in inability to extract features of significance to clinical decision-making.
-Therefore, a data-efficient, automated algorithm for anatomically-accurate LGE--CMR segmentation of myocardium and scar remains an unmet clinical need.
+Therefore, a data-efficient, automated algorithm for anatomically-accurate LGE-CMR segmentation of normal myocardium and scar/fibrosis remains an unmet clinical need.